vpvinc/vpvinc/README.md

 Soon to be graduated from the Data Scientist program of Openclassrooms & Centrale Supélec, I have completed height data science projects ranging from simple EDA or clustering to deploying a neural network into an AWS EMR cluster.
-I had the opportunity to work on different data types like NLP or images.
+I had the opportunity to work on different data types like NLP or images and to deal with unbalanced datasets.
 My last three projects are available in my GitHub repos.
 Last but not least, I have been an area manager in an Amazon sort center for two years.
 This operational experience gave me an in-depth understanding of the operational field, and helped me grow my leadership skills.